-The main drawbacks for gastric sleeve include slower weight loss, it’s not reversible, and acid reflux is a risk.
+The main drawbacks of gastric sleeves include slower weight loss, it’s not reversible, and acid reflux being a risk.

 Gastric Bypass Pros and Cons

-Bypass patients often lose up to 80% of their excess body weight due to the stomach not being able to absorb as many calories.
-Weight loss is also a lot more rapid than what’s possible with gastric sleeve.
+Bypass patients often lose up to 80% of their excess body weight due to the stomach not absorbing as many calories.
+Weight loss is also more rapid than possible with a gastric sleeve.
 While the surgery is difficult to reverse, it’s not impossible.

 Surgeons perform gastric bypasses in two steps.
-There is more risk, and the recovery period is longer.
+First, there is more risk, and the recovery period is longer.
 There is also the risk of dietary deficiencies because of malabsorption.

 Deciding What’s Right for You